Biblical Hebrew: Short vowel lengthening (esp. pretonic), lowering

 In the process of lengthening, the high vowels were lowered.
 In the Secunda, the lengthened reflexes of /a i u/ are /aː eː oː/; when kept short they generally have reflexes /a e o/.

 Reduction of short open stressed syllables

 Stressed open syllables with a short vowel (i.e. syllables consisting of a short vowel followed by a consonant and another vowel) had the vowel reduced to /ə/ and the stressed moved one syllable later in the word (usually to the last syllable of the word).
-Stress was originally penultimate and loss of final short vowels made many words have final stress.
-However, words whose final syllable had a long vowel or ended with a consonant were unaffected and still had penultimate stress at this point.
-This change did not happen in pausal position, where the penultimate stress is preserved, and vowel lengthening rather than reduction occurs.
+Presumably, stress was originally penultimate and loss of final short vowels made many words have final stress.
+However, in this case, words whose final syllable had a long vowel or ended with a consonant were unaffected and still had penultimate stress at this point except in pausal position, where the penultimate stress is preserved, and vowel lengthening rather than reduction occurs.

 The previous three changes occurred in a complex, interlocking fashion: